soapdog/firefoxos-quick-guide/basics.md

 * **Plain (a.k.a. web):** This is the default level for all applications.
 This level applies to hosted apps and packaged apps that do not declare a `type` property in their manifest file.
 These apps have access to the common set of APIs found in browsers - but don't have access to any of Mozilla's WebAPIs.
 * **Privileged:** This type of app has access to all common APIs found in the Firefox browser, plus some additional ones, such as contacts, and system alarms.
 Only **packaged apps can be privileged apps** and the package must be digitally signed by the Firefox OS marketplace.
-* **Certified:** For security reasons, this level is only available to Mozilla and its partners (e.g., phone manufacturers, telecoms, etc.).
+* **Certified:** For security reasons, this level is only available to Mozilla and its partners (e.g. phone manufacturers, telecoms, etc.).
 Certified apps are able to access all the APIs, such as telephony and more.
 An example of certified app is the Firefox OS dialer application.

 During development, it is possible for us to access privileged APIs without needing any special permission from Mozilla.
 But when we want to distribute a privileged app, it first needs to go to the Firefox Marketplace.
 There, the code is checked as part of a rigorous approval process, and if it's found to be OK, it will be digitally signed - which tells users of Firefox OS that this application is allowed to access sensitive APIs.